ozgursedef/fact/README.md

 `mvn clean; mvn install -DskipTests`

-> Our overall cost minimization approach involves 3 stages:
+> Our overall approach involves 3 stages:
 1. Performance Analyzer
 reads lambda function configrations through a file and executes the function under various memory settings.
 It calculates power/linear regression results for the the next step
 3. Configuration Optimizer